Plant Height: 12 inches

 Spacing: 18 inches

 Sunlight: Part Shade – Full Shade

 Hardiness Zone: 2b

-Ornamental Features: Royal Candles Speedwell has masses of beautiful spikes of royal blue flowers rising above the foliage from early to mid summer, which are most effective when planted in groupings.
+Ornamental Features: Bridal Veil Astilbe has masses of beautiful plumes of white flowers at the ends of the stems from late spring to early summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its narrow leaves remain forest green in colour throughout the season.
+Its ferny compound leaves remain emerald green in colour throughout the season.
 The fruit is not ornamentally significant.

-Landscape Attributes: Royal Candles Speedwell is a dense herbaceous perennial with an upright spreading habit of growth.
+Landscape Attributes: Bridal Veil Astilbe is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 - Mass Planting

 Planting & Growing: Bridal Veil Astilbe will grow to be about 12 inches tall at maturity extending to 18 inches tall with the flowers, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.